knowbee/keep/README.md

     Options:

-      -V, --version  output the version number
+      --version,  -V      output the version number
-      --register     create new keep account
+      --register,  r      create new keep account
-      --login        login into your account
+      --login,     l      login into your account
-      --logout       logout from your account
-      --new          keep a new command
+      --logout ,   lo     logout from your account --new        n      keep a new command
-      --fetch        fetch commands from database
+      --fetch      f      fetch commands from database
-      --list         list saved commands with description
-      --search       search for a specific command
-      --sync         sync your account with local storage -h, --help     output usage information
+      --list       li     list saved commands with description --search     s      search for a specific command --sync              sync your account with local storage -h, --help          output usage information

 ## Contribution